kmmraj/android-clean-code/README.md

 2. Create code and test examples for the detail page.
 2. Create template based auto code generation similar to clean-swift - Done check [here][5].
 Inspired from [this link][4]

+#### Inspiration

+I'd also like to add that this project ideas aren't new in any way.
+Credit has to be given to the following projects, listed in autobiographical order.

+[Clean Architecture] [1]

+[clean-swift] [2]

 [1]: https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html
 [2]: http://clean-swift.com